dannyvelas/examplego_api/CONVENTIONS.md

 # Conventions

+These aren't hard and fast rules.
+They are agreed-upon guidelines to remove overhead when writing/sharing code.
+It would be good to follow them when possible.

 ### Go conventions this code follows:

 * Try for package names to not have underscores or dashes and have meaningful names unlike "util" or "helpers"